 We ordered coffee right away.
 Our server ensured our coffee remained full and hot without us asking.
 We got the Smoked Salmon Benedict with local nova, asparagus, poached eggs, hollandaise, a hot biscuit, potatoes, and salad.
 The Eggs Your Way dish came with potatoes, applewood smoked bacon, a hot biscuit, homemade jam, and salad.

-Seating was comfortable, the facilities were spotless, staff was polite, attentive, and graciously accommodated special requests.
+The seating was comfortable, the facilities were spotless, the staff was polite and attentive, and graciously accommodated special requests.
 Latham House in Jersey City was worth the trip, and I plan to return soon.

 299 Marin Blvd, Jersey City, NJ 07302

 Readers may also enjoy our reviews of Pershing Square Café, Tony Kadleck Big Band at Birdland, Bryant Park Grill, and Organ and Orchestra by the American Symphony Orchestra.